Improve Surfing Paddling – How to Boost Power and Endurance

 1. Work Capacity, Endurance, Anaerobic Conditioning.

 This is essentially the ability to produce lower level effort or work for longer periods of time.
-It’s the foundation of being able to paddle for extended periods of time and quickly recover.

 Think of it as a the base for you to be able to perform in the water without getting easily gassed.

 This can be improved with full body conditioning work like jumprope, circuit training, Interval running, row machines, and even jogging.
-This training doesn’t need to be “surf specific”, it just needs to tax the aerobic energy systems.

 Read more about this here: Jumprope Endurance Training – Surfer Endurance